 - Your weight, your genetics, your overall body makeup, liver performance, immune system function, medical history, and age

 Typically, people start to experience the benefits of CBD within 1-6 hours after taking CBD oil sublingually.
-According to a study, once taken, CBD can stay in your system for 2-5 days.
 The larger the amount, the longer the CBD will stay in your system.
 When used consistently, CBD can build up in your system, so you will be able to experience the effects for a longer period of time.

 Closing Thoughts on Changing Your CBD Dosage